Giulex84/idle-realm/README.md

 # Idle Realm

-Idle Realm is an idle strategy game built for the Pi Network ecosystem.
+Idle Realm is a mobile-first idle strategy game focused on irreversible decisions and long-term planning.

+Players guide a realm through historical eras, balancing production, stability, and strategic space.

-## Tech
+## Features
-- React
+- No paywalls
-- TypeScript
+- No ads
+- No personal data collection
-- Vite
+- Fully client-side
-- Pi Network SDK
+- Designed for Pi Browser

-## Status
+## Current Eras
-Early development.
-Authentication first.
+- Foundations
+- Age of Bronze
+- Iron Age (Industrial Preparation)

+Future updates will introduce external pressure and conflict systems.